- We advise you to exercise normal safety precautions in Tonga.

 Outbreaks of the mosquito-borne illness dengue fever occur, particularly during the wet season.
+Recently, Chikungunya virus has also been reported in Tonga.
 It is strongly recommended you take precautions against being bitten by mosquitoes, including using insect repellent, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.
 Seek medical advice if you have a fever.
 For further information see the World Health Organization's factsheet on dengue fever.

 Where to get help